alfowler1976/defold_aes_ctr/README.md

 **aes_ctr.encrypt_using_seed(data, seed)**

 Encrypts the data using an AES function.
 It generates a key (derived from the seed) an IV internally.
 The return is a string with the encrypted data, IV and checksum for tampering detection.
+This provides a little more protection against reverse engineering as the key is never revealed in lua

 Parameters:

 - data (string): The raw binary or text string to be encrypted